 Once inflammation has set in, rest, and icing must be applied.
 A courageous patience is needed in recovery, as the pressure to stay in the daily competitive drive for a an upcoming exam, performance or team try-out, must be resisted.
 You long term persistence in your chosen field depends on avoiding a chronic situation.

 Ballet, dance, and sports injuries can be prevented.
 If you are a pre-pro, a would-be ballerina, a dedicated recreational dancer or athlete, study all you can about how to avoid overuse and injury of your achilles tendon.
-Everything you need to know is in The Pointe Book.
+Everything you need to know is in The Perfect Pointe Book.